tomedunn/the-finished-book/_theory/xp-dnd-vs-pathfinder/xp-dnd-vs-pathfinder.md

 For systems that use relative XP, such as PF 2e, it's possible to bake the XP scaling of the encounter multiplier into monster XP values directly.
 In doing so, weaker monsters have their XP values increased above what they would be normally, to account for needing more of them to fill an encounter, and stronger monsters have their XP values decreased, to account for needing fewer.
 The end result of this adjustment is that monster XP will increase slower than expected based on how their other combat stats change with their level.

-However, as shown in Figs. <a href="#fig:pf-xp-vs-level" class="fig-ref">1</a> and <a href="#fig:pf-xp-scaling" class="fig-ref">2</a>, the relative XP values used in PF 2e's encounter building rules match the XP scaling calculated from monster combat stats using Eqn. \eqref{eq:xp-dnd}.
+However, as shown in Figs. \figref{fig:pf-xp-vs-level} and \figref{fig:pf-xp-scaling}, the relative XP values used in PF 2e's encounter building rules match the XP scaling calculated from monster combat stats using Eqn. \eqref{eq:xp-dnd}.
 Surely, this proves the relative XP values used by the PF 2e rules aren't being used to offset the need for an encounter multiplier, right?

 In short, no. There's one key mechanic, unique to PF 2e, that's missing from Eqn. \eqref{eq:xp-dnd} that can have exactly the kind of impact we're looking for.
 And, only shows up when looking at monsters in relative terms.
 That mechanic is how PF 2e handles critical hits.

 In PF 2e, critical hits don't occur when you roll a natural 20 (there's a different effect for that).
 Instead, they occur when you roll 10 or more above the target's AC on an attack roll.
 Meaning, if a target has 10 AC, you would need to roll a 20 or higher on an attack roll for the result to be a critical hit.

 For a base chance to hit of $$65\%$$ against creatures of the same level, the chance of scoring a critical hit in PF 2e is $$15\%$$.
 And, since PF 2e adds a creature's level when determining their attack bonus and armor class, a monster's chance to crit increase by $$5\%$$ for each level relative to the PCs', and their chance to be crit decreases by $$5\%$$ for each level as well.
-These probabilities are illustrated in Fig. <a href="#fig:pf-crit-probability" class="fig-ref">4</a> (below).
+These probabilities are illustrated in Fig. \figref{fig:pf-crit-probability} (below).

 <figure id="fig:pf-crit-probability">
     {% include_relative fig-pf-crit-probability-small.html %}
     {% include_relative fig-pf-crit-probability-large.html %}
-    <figcaption>Figure 4: Shows the average chance of an attack resulting in a critical hit for monsters (orange) and player characters (blue) as a function of a monster relative level.</figcaption>
+    <figcaption>Shows the average chance of an attack resulting in a critical hit for monsters (orange) and player characters (blue) as a function of a monster relative level.</figcaption>
 </figure>

 Since critical hits deal double damage in PF 2e, a $$5\%$$ higher chance to crit is equivalent to $$+1\,\AB$$ without the extra crit chance in terms of how much it increases an attack's average damage.
 Therefore, a PF 2e monster one level higher than the PCs effectively has $$+1\,\AB$$ and $$+1\,\AC$$ on top of what's listed in their stat block for the purpose of calculating their relative XP using Eqn. \eqref{eq:xp-exp}.

-The the size of this correction is shown in Fig. <a href="#fig:pf-xp-multiplier-components" class="fig-ref">5</a> (below), along with the encounter multiplier from the previous section centered around encounters with four monsters (i.e., one per PC).
+The the size of this correction is shown in Fig. \figref{fig:pf-xp-multiplier-components} (below), along with the encounter multiplier from the previous section centered around encounters with four monsters (i.e., one per PC).
 The number of monsters used to determine the encounter multiplier was based on the number of monsters needed to fill each XP threshold at the monsters' relative level.
 For example, it would take 8 monsters with a relative level of $$-4$$ (10 XP each) to fill a Moderate encounter worth 80 XP, which would normally have an encounter multiplier of $$1.25$$.

 <figure id="fig:pf-xp-multiplier-components">
     {% include_relative fig-pf-xp-multiplier-components-small.html %}
     {% include_relative fig-pf-xp-multiplier-components-large.html %}
-    <figcaption>Figure 5: Shows the encounter multiplier for encounters made up of only monsters of the given level for each encounter difficulty, as well as the XP multiplier needed to account for PF 2e's critical hit rules.</figcaption>
+    <figcaption>Shows the encounter multiplier for encounters made up of only monsters of the given level for each encounter difficulty, as well as the XP multiplier needed to account for PF 2e's critical hit rules.</figcaption>
 </figure>

 The correction needed to account for PF 2e's critical hit rules clearly opposes the impact of the encounter multiplier.
-However, as Fig.  <a href="#fig:pf-xp-adjusted" class="fig-ref">6</a> (below) shows, while the product of these two effects is essentially flat with respect to the monsters' relative level, the average value decreases as the encounter difficulty goes down.
+However, as Fig.  \figref{fig:pf-xp-adjusted} (below) shows, while the product of these two effects is essentially flat with respect to the monsters' relative level, the average value decreases as the encounter difficulty goes down.

 <figure id="fig:pf-xp-adjusted">
     {% include_relative fig-pf-xp-adjusted-small.html %}
     {% include_relative fig-pf-xp-adjusted-large.html %}
-    <figcaption>Figure 6: Shows the total XP multiplier for each encounter difficulty using the encounter multiplier and critical hit XP multiplier values shown in Fig. <a href="#fig:pf-xp-multiplier-components" class="fig-ref">5</a>.</figcaption>
+    <figcaption>Shows the total XP multiplier for each encounter difficulty using the encounter multiplier and critical hit XP multiplier values shown in Fig. \figref{fig:pf-xp-multiplier-components}.</figcaption>
 </figure>

 This behavior isn't cause for concern.
 In fact, it's expected.
 Since the number of monsters per encounter at each relative monster level decreases along with the encounter difficulty, so too will the encounter multiplier while the critical hit multiplier remains the same.
 The effect this ultimately has on the PF 2e encounter building rules is that the difference between each encounter difficulty is actually larger that it appears based on the listed XP thresholds.